Bareflank/hypervisor/README.md

 Most of these features are “header only”, meaning only the parts of the STL that are used are included, providing a convenient means to keep the VMM as small as possible.
-Existing open source hypervisors that are written in C spend a considerable amount of time re-writing similar functionality instead on focusing on what matters most: hypervisor technologies.
+Existing open source hypervisors that are written in C spend a considerable amount of time re-writing similar functionality instead of focusing on what matters most: hypervisor technologies.

 Since the goal of the project is to provide a lightweight hypervisor for